 Housebreak your Puppy

-Edited by Debbie, Anonymous, Kyoichiaquino, Lynn and 6 others
+Edited by Debbie, Kyoichiaquino, Lynn, Ephraim and 5 others

 A great many people try to train their dogs not to go to the bathroom on the floors by yelling at them, or hitting them, and then just cleaning up the mess.